Translation: Technical translation

 Technical translation renders documents whose useful lives are often limited – such as manuals, instruction sheets, internal memos, minutes, and financial reports – for a limited audience who are directly affected by the document.
 Thus, a user guide for a particular model of refrigerator is useful only for the refrigerator's owner and will remain useful only so long as that refrigerator model is in use.
 Similarly, software documentation generally pertains to a particular software, whose applications are used only by a certain class of users.

-Some translators need to entrust letters, debates, and similar texts in other languages and specialized fields to other translators in order to enhance the completeness of their work.
+Some translators need to entrust letters, debates, and similar texts in other languages and specialized fields to other translators to enhance the completeness of their work.
 For example, in the book Tarikh-e Alam-ara-ye Abbasi the translator collaborated with an Ottoman Turkish translator and a specialist in Islamic sciences to translate the work into English.
 Some translators also need to travel to different countries for accurate translation and identification of geographical names.
 They sometimes seek assistance from specialists to read and translate certain difficult and illegible historical texts.